nahid1991/ReactBoilerPlate/README.md

 # ReactBoilerplate
-A boiler plate for react app.
+A simple boilerplate for react project.